Code of Practice

 The Web Content Accessibility Guidelines (WCAG) provide the international standard for accessible digital content.
 Copywriters should be familiar with the principles relevant to written content and understand the level of compliance required for their context.

-Copywriters must apply accessible writing practices: using plain language appropriate to the audience, structuring content logically with proper heading hierarchies, writing meaningful link text, describing images with appropriate alt text, avoiding reliance on colour alone, keeping sentences and paragraphs manageable, and defining acronyms and technical terms.
+Copywriters must apply accessible writing practices: using plain language appropriate to the audience, structuring content logically with a clear heading hierarchy, writing meaningful link text, describing images with appropriate alt text, avoiding reliance on colour alone, keeping sentences and paragraphs manageable, and defining acronyms and technical terms.

 Copywriters working in health, social care, financial difficulty, crisis services, or other sensitive contexts must take additional care to protect users who may be vulnerable, distressed, or facing critical decisions.